What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Rice.
 2.

-b - the plate of the thyroid cartilage is removed: 1 - the internal branch of the superior laryngeal nerve; 2 - sensitive branches to the mucous membrane of the larynx; 3 - anterior and posterior branches of the lower laryngeal nerve; 4 - recurrent laryngeal nerve
+b — the plate of the thyroid cartilage is removed: 1 — the internal branch of the superior laryngeal nerve; 2 - sensitive branches to the mucous membrane of the larynx; 3 - anterior and posterior branches of the inferior laryngeal nerve; 4 - recurrent laryngeal nerve

 4. Inferior cervical cardiac branches (rr. cardiaci cervicales inferiors) depart from the laryngeal recurrent nerve and from the trunk of the vagus nerve; participate in the formation of the cervicothoracic nerve plexus.